Anne Berthelot: Arthur et la Table ronde : La force d'une légende

 "King Arthur's knights and the vision of the Holy Grail", cover image for UK edition.
 The newly reprinted UK edition has a different cover.

 "Knights of the Round Table Departing on the Quest for the Holy Grail", cover image for US edition.

 The historical origins of the Arthurian legend are lost in the mists of time: Roman Britain, Sarmatians, Picts or the Saxon kings?
 Who were Arthur's contemporaries?
 Archaeological findings in Wales, Cornwall and Scotland suggest the possible existence of this legendary figure.
 Arthurian legend is central to Anglo-Saxon culture, and by the 12th century King Arthur and his kingdom had become a national myth, elaborated by English and French writers.
 It owes its existence in literature to an Anglo-French rivalry: Henry II of England, for establishing his legitimacy, had the story of an Anglo-Saxon hero written that was destined to be a counterpart to Charlemagne.
 Thus was born the legend of Arthur.
 During the Middle Ages, Arthur became the absolute model of a knight, herald of courtly values and defender of Christendom.

-Between myth and history, Anne Berthelot manages to unravel the threads of this great legend in a small but lavishly illustrated volume—Arthur et la Table ronde : La force d'une légende (lit.
+Between myth and history, Anne Berthelot manages to unravel the threads of this legend in a volume—Arthur et la Table ronde : La force d'une légende (lit.
 'Arthur and the Round Table: The Power of a Legend'; UK edition – King Arthur: Chivalry and Legend; US edition – King Arthur and the Knights of the Round Table)—published by Éditions Gallimard as the 298th volume in their Littérature series for the "Découvertes" collection.